How to Dry the Best Cannabis

-While it may not be the most exciting step of the cannabis process, drying is one of the most crucial steps when it comes to developing top-shelf cannabis flower.
+While it may not be the most exciting step of the cannabis process, drying is one of the most crucial steps when it comes to developing top shelf cannabis flower.
 Whether it’s for high-quality flower or for extraction, drying can make or break your crop’s efficacy, aroma, and overall appeal.
-The cannabis drying process is a delicate balance of removing enough moisture so that the product can be further processed or made suitable for consumption while at the same time ensuring too much moisture is not removed, resulting in the degradation of trichomes, terpenes, and cannabinoids.
+The cannabis drying process is a delicate balance of removing enough moisture so that the product can be further processed or made suitable for consumption, while at the same time ensuring too much moisture is not removed resulting in degradation of trichomes, terpenes, and cannabinoids.

-One aspect that is generally overlooked in the “low and slow” method is the consistent distribution of airflow and, in turn, even the distribution of temperature and humidity throughout the dry room.
-Industry-standard dry rooms do not produce conditions that promote even laminar airflow distribution.
-On the contrary, turbulent airflow is typically predominant in many dry rooms, which often produces dead pockets of moisture, causing the outside edges of the room to dry quicker and requiring elongated dwell times to get the inner dead pockets in the room to achieve a similar level of moisture as the outer edge.
+One aspect that is generally overlooked in the “low and slow” method is the consistent distribution of airflow, and in turn even distribution of temperature and humidity, throughout the dry room.
+Industry standard dry rooms do not produce conditions which promote even laminar airflow distribution.
+To the contrary, turbulent airflow is typically predominant in many dry rooms which often produces dead pockets of moisture causing outside edges of the room to dry quicker and requiring elongated dwell times to get the inner dead pockets in the room to achieve a similar level of moisture as the outer edge.

 While these methods are tried and tested, they do allow room for human error.
 It often takes a small army of post-harvest hands to constantly check to ensure all areas of the dry room achieve consistent moisture content throughout.
 Silly manual “snap tests” are often used to determine whether a plant is ready to be manicured and packaged for the shelf.
 This patchwork of methods for cannabis drying has been ripe for innovation and automation.